 - To replace an image with one of your own, right- or control-click.
 You’ll see options for replacing your image with one from your computer, Hub, or another location.
 Once you’ve selected your image, it’ll display perfectly sized for your template.

-Effects, touch-up tools, and templates
+Effects, textures, touch-up tools, and templates

 If you want to use your favorite photo effects, textures, or touch-up tools with templates, start by flattening your image.
 You’ll find the Flatten button on the Layers palette, in the lower left-hand corner.
 Keep in mind that flattening combines all of the pieces of your design, so you won’t be able to move text boxes, change graphic colors, etc., once you’ve flattened.
 You can always save a copy of your creation to Hub before you flatten in case you want to edit it later.

 Once you’ve flattened your masterpiece, you can use all the portrait-perfecting tools in the Touch Up tab, as well as your favorites from the Effects and Textures tabs.
 If you only want an effect/texture/tool on certain parts of your design, click the paintbrush icon and use the options on the Paint palette to paint on or erase your photo effect.

 Let’s do this thing!
 Get a PicMonkey membership and make wow-worthy images, right now.